-Residents will have the opportunity to engage in the development and/or delivery of intervention plans for their patients.
+Residents will have the opportunity to engage in the development and/or delivery of intervention plans for their clients.
 This will include:

-- Planning and providing psychological treatments and recommendations - Use of evidence-based, psychotherapeutic strategies (e.g., cognitive behaviour therapy, acceptance and commitment therapy) in both individual and group formats.
+- Planning and providing psychological treatments and recommendations - Use of evidence-based, psychotherapeutic strategies (e.g., Cognitive Behaviour Therapy, Acceptance and Commitment Therapy) in both individual and group formats.